telerik/winforms-docs/propertygrid/custom-items.md

 ````

 {{endregion}}

->note In order to avoid reusing of the custom element for other items, you can override the PropertyGridItemElement. __IsCompatible__ method and control whether the custom element is applicable for the specific __PropertyGridItem__ .
->

 The next thing we need to do is to stop entering edit mode when clicking over one of the radio buttons by using the RadPropertyGrid.__Editing__ event.
 Thus, the user will be allowed to select directly the preferred delivery type without necessity to enter edit mode.